 Yes, when you visit Amsterdam in winter, it’s likely you will see a little bit of snow falling.
 Maybe even a white Christmas in Amsterdam.
 In deep winter (January and February), the soil is cold enough to make snow ‘stay’ long enough to enjoy and go sledding.

 Careful dressing and thoughtful packing is an important feature of a vacation to Amsterdam in winter.
 Here are some tips to stay warm in winter:

 - You can never dress too warm!
 Bring a good winter jacket.

 - To avoid sweating and losing body heat too easily, wear layers of clothing and remove clothing when you are inside and feeling warm.

 - Wear mittens and a hat to cover your skin when you go outside (extra socks!).

 - Don’t stand still for too long.

-- Pop into a Dutch café for a big plate of mashed potatoes with cabbage (‘stamppot’ or, with carrots: ‘hutspot’), poured over with gravy and a sausage with mustard on the side.
-You will then learn why traditional Dutch food is so rich in protein: it’s meant to keep you warm in winter in Amsterdam!
+- Pop into a Dutch café for a big plate of mashed potatoes with cabbage (‘stamppot’ or, with carrots: ‘hutspot’), poured over with gravy and sausage with mustard on the side.
+You will then learn why Dutch food is so rich in protein: it’s meant to keep you warm in winter in Amsterdam!